-Green Tips for after Christmas
+Green Tips for after the Holidays

 - Use your real Christmas tree as a shelter for birds in your yard.
 Then in the spring, you can also use the tree as mulch or wood chips.